scylladb/scylla-rust-driver/benchmarks/README.md

 ## Micro-benchmarks

 `benches/dc_replicas.rs` needs no cluster and is not run in CI.
-It compares two representations of a tablet's replica list for answering "which replicas are in datacenter X?" - a per-datacenter `HashMap` next to the list (what the driver does today) versus filtering the list on each query - in terms of build cost, clone cost, and the per-request lookup cost.
-It exists to back the decision between the two with numbers; run it with:
+It compares three representations of a tablet's replica list for answering "which replicas are in datacenter X?" - a per-datacenter `HashMap` next to the list, filtering the list on each query, and a per-datacenter index of replica-position masks - in terms of build cost, clone cost, and the per-request lookup cost.
+It exists to back the decision between them with numbers; run it with:

 ```bash
 cargo bench -p benchmarks --bench dc_replicas